SeoShinYoun/SeoShinYoun/README.md

 - 👋 Hi, I’m @SeoShinYoun
 - 👀 I’m interested in ... exploring the fields of Artificial Intelligence and Web Development
 - 🌱 I’m currently learning ...
-R programming
+Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... seoshinyoun@gmail.com